beathyate/guachiman/README.md

 ---------------------

 **Starting with version 1.0.0 all Rails-specific code and support has been removed.**
-A new gem called guachiman-rails will be the recommended way to use Guachiman with Rails.
+A new gem called [guachiman-rails][4] will be the recommended way to use Guachiman with Rails.
-More info [in the repo][4].

 [4]: https://github.com/goddamnhippie/guachiman-rails